Hybrid Active-Passive Galactic Cosmic Ray Simulator: experimental implementation and microdosimetric characterization: Results

 \subsection{GCR simulator}

-Exposure to the GCR simulator is design to be delivered by six sequential configurations with an appropriate number of primary particles, as defined by the weights $\omega$:
+Exposure to the GCR simulator is designed to be delivered by six sequential configurations with an appropriate number of primary particles, as defined by the weights $\omega$:

-provided in the same order of \autoref{tab:results:quality}.
+provided in the same order of \autoref{tab:results:quality}. \replyTo{18}These weights are the same of \cite{lunati2025mc}, following the optimization process based on the kinetic energy spectra of different ion species, purely based on physical parameters.
 To properly apply the weights following their definition, each lineal energy spectra is normalized by the number of primary particles delivered.
 Additionally, to compare the experimental spectra with the simulated ones, a factor accounting for the different beam field size was also introduced.
 This factor was defined as the ratio between the experimentally scanned area by the raster scanning system and the simulation area where the beam is generated.
 Finally, before applying the corresponding weights to the spectra, the cross-sectional area of the TEPC detector was used as a common normalization factor for both experimental and simulated spectra.
 The result of the six configurations is presented in \autoref{fig:results:fy_components} where the experimental microdosimetric spectra are plotted with their respective weights.
 The total spectrum, defined as the sum of the weighted experimental components, is shown in red pentagons.
 This spectrum represents the radiation field that can be replicated by using the designed sequential irradiation of the GCR simulator.
 The same procedure is applied to the simulated spectra, without explicitly showing all the individual components, resulting in the simulated spectrum, in blue diamonds, of \autoref{fig:results:fy_components}.